ibm-cloud-docs/vlans/vlan-spanning.md

 # VLAN spanning
 {: #vlan-spanning}

 VLAN spanning enables all devices on an account to communicate with each other by using the private network.
+This feature is only for older accounts and is mutually exclusive with VRF feature on an account.
 {: #shortdesc}

+Only enable VLAN spanning if you can't or don't want to enable Virtual Routing and Forwarding (VRF).
+For more information, see [Network segmentation](/docs/containers?topic=containers-subnets#basics_segmentation).
+{: important}

 ## Understanding VLAN spanning
 {: #understanding-vlan-spanning}